-Visibility is restricted on an airplane.
+Visibility is restricted on airplanes.

-The terra firma of the Dominican Republic fills the porthole as we fly closer to the end of this trip and instructions for landing are given to us over a sound system that doesn’t inspire confidence .
-We are thanked for our compliance, urged to take all our belongings with us, go through Customs, and enjoy our trip.
+The terra firma of the Dominican Republic fills my porthole as we fly over the island and begin our descent.
+Instructions for landing are given over a sound system in Spanish and English.
+We are thanked for our compliance, urged to take all our belongings with us, go through Customs, enjoy our trip and fly United again.

 This island is large, with plenty of water, and grows everything, and the surrounding sea has plenty of fish.
 This island is the size of Georgia and is one of the largest of the Caribbean islands, behind Cuba and Jamaica.